sap-tutorials/Tutorials/tutorials/cp-starter-ibpm-employeeonboarding-1-setup/cp-starter-ibpm-employeeonboarding-1-setup.md

     !![Start Booster](startrecipe_21.png)

-    > If you have multiple sub-accounts, then you will get a wizard to select the sub-account where you want to setup SAP Workflow Management capabilities.
+    > If you have multiple sub-accounts, then you will get a wizard to select the sub-account where you want to set up SAP Workflow Management capabilities.
 In the wizard, select the Subaccount, Org and Space.
 Click Finish to start the Booster.

 2. Automated onboarding will be started with pre-configured steps.

-    > It will take 4-5 minutes to complete the entire setup.
+    > It will take 4-5 minutes to complete the entire set up.

     !![Recipe In Progress](startrecipe_51.png)